MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

 to a MicroEJ Application that runs on the MicroEJ Platforms and prints the classic ``"Hello, World!"``.

-The implementation of the Low Level API and validation with the `PQT
+The implementation of the Low Level API and validation with the `Platform Qualification Tools (PQT)
 <https://github.com/microej/PlatformQualificationTools>`_ will be the
 topic of another tutorial.